AppXpose AppXpose

 • A flashlight app asking for location “to set the right brightness for your timezone”.
 You can imagine the rest of that sentence.

 The pattern is the same.
 The app asks for something dangerous.
 It gives you a half-true reason.
 The actual use is something else entirely, and you will never see the receipts unless you go looking.
+AppXpose shows you exactly which permissions each app requests and why they matter.

 The four questions to ask before you tap allow